jakeprime/merge-queue/README.md

 ## Storing queue state

-Perhaps unusually the state of the queue is stored in this Git repository, in a branch named after the project repo.
+Perhaps unusually the state of the queue is stored in a Git branch in the project repository called `merge-queue-state`.
+It will be created if it doesn't already exit.

 The state is kept in a `state.json` file, structured as so: